Iasa-Global/btabok/pages/structured_canvases/qatt_card.md

 ## How to use this card

-The image you sent me appears to be a template for a QAT card, which stands for Quality Attribute Template.

-The QAT card seems to be a tool that can be used to define quality attributes for a project.
-It appears to be divided into sections that prompt the user to consider different aspects of the project, such as the domain, quality attributes, sources of stimulus, and responses.

 Here is a step-by-step description of how to fill out the QAT card, based on the information in the image: